 Did Alex Ochoa Win a World Series Championship?

 Yes, Ochoa won a World Series in 2002 with the Anaheim Angels.
-He was traded from Milwaukee to Anaheim near the trade deadline in exchange for Jorge Fabregas and players to be named later (who would later become Pedro Liriano and Johnny Raburn).
+He was traded from Milwaukee to Anaheim near the trade deadline in exchange for Jorge Fabregas and players to be named later (Pedro Liriano and Johnny Raburn).

 You can see Ochoa in Right Field when Darin Erstad makes the series-winning catch in Center Field.
 It was the last professional MLB game Ochoa would play in.